 ADVANCE PAYMENT: Individuals not eligible for payroll deductions must pay in advance for a parking permit.
 Credit/Debit cards, cash, check*, or money order is accepted.
 Parking permits are sold for an annual period from September through August.
 Prorated permits are sold for less than 12 months.

 *Checks must be imprinted with the name, address, and phone number of issuing parties.
 Valid University ID must be presented.

 Permit holders with outstanding citations are subject to Towing or immobilization via Barnacle.

 Student parking registration at the University is managed through a Parking Registration system.
 Parking registration is held following the spring semester each year.
 The dates of the registration deadlines are announced via our website and University communications.
 Students must present a valid Howard University student I.D. to register.
 Students who have parking assignments via Parking Registration must pick up permits during the fall registration period.
 Unclaimed parking assignments will be sold via an automated random selection process.

 Parking is limited and students are encouraged to rideshare or use alternatives transportation to campus.
 Howard Plaza Towers and Bethune Annex residents should apply through the residence manager’s office if they wish to park in the underground parking facilities.
 To effectively manage this limited resource, freshmen (First Time) students are not eligible for parking privileges on University lots.
 Freshmen are discouraged from bringing a car to campus as street parking is limited and aggressively enforced by District of Columbia authorities.

 - Citations/Barnacle Fees

 - Permit Fee’s

-Request for special events parking can be submitted online using the Special Events Request Form or in writing to the OPTS Parking Coordinator no later than seven days in advance of event date.
+Request for special event parking can be submitted by email to Parking@howard.edu no later than seven days in advance of event date.
 All special events parking must be coordinated through OPTS to insure parking lot availability, parking authorization and easy access to event sites.